Fablehaven: Secrets of the Dragon Sanctuary: Author's interview

 Brandon Mull had an interview with SciFiChick in March 2009, where he talked about his book.
-When Mull was asked how he got an ideas for his unique characters he said that most of the creatures at Fablehaven and the other magical wildlife parks in the books came from different myths and legends, such as Greek mythology, German and Scandinavian folklore, and Native American legends.
+When Mull was asked how he got ideas for his unique characters, he said that most of the creatures at Fablehaven and the other magical wildlife parks in the books came from different myths and legends, such as Greek mythology, German and Scandinavian folklore, and Native American legends.
 Mull feels that his job as an author is to take familiar mythical creatures and figure out how they fit into his books.
 Mull said that he was inspired by various fantasy books and films when writing the books.
 Wyrmroost, the dragon sanctuary which appears in the fourth Fablehaven title, was inspired by Mull's visit to Glacier National Park.

 Book review

 The book was given 4.9 stars out of 5, based on 1,039 global ratings.